Jean-Pierre Bekolo

-Jean-Pierre Bekolo is a Cameroon film director.
+Jean-Pierre Bekolo (born June 8, 1966 in Yaoundé, Cameroon) is a Cameroon film director.

 Background and career

 Jean-Pierre Bekolo was born in 1966 in Yaounde, Cameroon.
 He studied physics at the University of Yaounde in Cameroon from 1984 to 1987.
 He then studied in the National Institution of Audiovisuals (INA) in Bry-sur-Marne, France, under French film theorist Christian Metz.
 He returned to Cameroon to work as an editor for Cameroonian television.

 Bekolo is currently living across France, the United States, and Cameroon, where he is engaged in many activities like media, education and cinema.
 He has taught filmmaking at the University of North Carolina at Chapel Hill (2001), Virginia Tech (1998), and Duke University (2003).
 Most notably, he developed a new teaching method called "Author Learning," based on the filmmaking experience to stimulate students who thrive in a learning environment that consists of building instead of classical instruction methods.

 He was introduced in the 1992 Cannes Film Festival at 25 years old for his first feature film Quartier Mozart.
 Bekolo's film tells the audience the story of a young girl magically transformed into a swaggering Casanova nicknamed "My Guy."
 The movie includes some eccentric side characters like a polygamist police chief whose daughter is seduced by "My Guy" and a witch who can make men's genitals disappear at a simple handshake.
 This film reimagines folk tales to take place in the setting of today, forming a vision of today's Africa by humorously combining westernized characters and the folk tale atmosphere.
 Quartier Mozart won him awards at film festivals in Cannes, Locarno, and Montreal and was nominated for a British Film Institute's award in 1993.

 He was commissioned by the British Film Institute to produce a film that would be the African entry in a series of films commemorating the 100th anniversary of cinema.
 This film takes place in a southern African town where the only pastime is to watch violent Hollywood action films at the shabby “Cinema Africa” movie theater.
 An artsy film director nicknamed ET comes to the town to bring African cinema back.
 He manages to turn the “Cinema Africa” into the “Cinema Heritage” and only show African films.
 Two people- Cinema and Cineaste- fight over which kind of films African audiences would want to see, Hollywood action or indigenous films.
 Ultimately the film involves a discussion on cinema in the continent where non-African works dominate the screens.